griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 A recent Kotlin jdbc wrapper to use is [lite-for-jdbc](https://github.com/target/lite-for-jdbc) for common database interactions.

 Another is [kotlin-jdsl](https://github.com/line/kotlin-jdsl).
 Kotlin JDSL provides a domain-specific language (DSL) based on KClass and KProperty instead of code generation to provide type safe dynamic queries.

 [terpal-sql](https://github.com/deusaquilus/terpal-sql/) is a Kotlin library that allows you to write SQL queries in Kotlin using interpolated strings in an SQL-injection-safe way.

+[kotliquery](https://github.com/seratch/kotliquery) Jdbc made usefull with Kotlin

 The Golang project [sqlc](https://github.com/kyleconroy/sqlc) includes code generation from the schema for Kotlin jdbc clients.